 Serving Suggestions

-Garnish with fresh chopped scallions if desired.
+Garnish the warm rice with fresh chopped scallions, if desired.

-Enjoy it as a hearty side with Okonomiyaki (savory Japanese pancakes), cooked shrimp with homemade yum yum sauce, or a bowl of ramen soup.
+Or enjoy it as a hearty side with Okonomiyaki (savory Japanese pancakes), cooked shrimp with homemade yum yum sauce, or a bowl of ramen soup.

 Print Recipe